soyuz43/learning-moments/README.md

 cd react-blog-app
 npm start
 ```
-7. Make sure to procide a database for the app to pull from, the original [faux database](https://github.com/soyuz43/learning-moments-api) is in a seperate git repo
+7. Make sure to proide a database for the app to pull from, the original [faux database](https://github.com/soyuz43/learning-moments-api) is in a seperate git repo

 ## Usage:
 1. The application opens in your default web browser.